raiseFlaymeException/c-for-noob/README.md

     // ...

-    cfn_quit(); // need to be called to free internal thing and to create some output return 0;
+    cfn_quit(); // need to be called to free internal thing and to create some output
+                // like for example a check of memory leak (see cfn_test.txt) fclose(cfn_config.out); // cfn_config.out does not closed itself return 0;
 }